Instabidsai/agentic-orchestration-hub/README.md

 For a list of planned improvements and open tasks, see [docs/BUILD_PLAN.md](docs/BUILD_PLAN.md).
 Agents can pick one of these tasks and submit a PR.
 Remember to run `npm test` before committing.

+Main pages include Prompts, Tools, MCP Repository, and a Workflows list where saved workflows can be viewed.

 **URL**: https://lovable.dev/projects/7198daf8-e103-4509-a8ea-a2d988812a1c